pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

 For this reason it is **strongly** recommended to combine encryption with a message authentication code, such as :doc:`HMAC </hazmat/primitives/mac/hmac>`, in an "encrypt-then-MAC" formulation as `described by Colin Percival`_.
+``cryptography`` includes a recipe named :doc:`/fernet` that does this for you.
+**To minimize the risk of security issues you should evaluate Fernet to see if it fits your needs before implementing anything using this module.**

 .. class:: Cipher(algorithm, mode, backend)